Answers to common queries about accounts and balances can be found below:

 Who is responsible for ensuring the accuracy of the fees account?

-It is the student's responsibility to check his/her fees account on a regular basis and to ensure that all information is correct.
-This is especially important prior to the year-end.
+It is your responsibility as a student of UCT to check your fees account on a regular basis and make sure that all information is correct.
+This is especially important before the year-end.

 Whom should I contact if I need help interpreting my fees account?